iterative/dvc.org/content/docs/studio/how-it-works.md

 that you add to your ML project Git repositories, and renders them on a web UI.

-Additionally, you can [track metrics from your experiments in real time][live-metrics] by pushing the metrics directly to Iterative Studio using [DVCLive].
+Additionally, you can [track metrics from your experiments in real time][live-metrics-and-plots] by pushing the metrics directly to Iterative Studio using [DVCLive].

 The following two videos illustrate how Iterative Studio works with data from your ML projects and experiments.